hyoo-ru/mam_mol/wire/method/README.md

 ## $mol_wire_method

-Decorates method to fiber to ensure it is idempotent inside fiber.
+Decorates method to fiber to ensure it is executed only once inside other fiber.

 ```typescript
 class App {